WASdev/sample.DefaultApplication/README.md

 Modernizing applications often includes the need to modernize how they are built.
 The Java source is included in the EAR inside of DefaultWebApplication_src.jar and Increment_src.jar.
 Expanding the JAR and WAR files inside the EAR allows us to recover the deployment descriptors and JSP files.

-Here is the structure of application source:
+Here is the structure of [original application source](./original):

 ```
 me@us.ibm.com@DefaultApplication original (master) $ tree .